Sandy Danielson, President

 Goksin Carey, Vice President

-Goksin Carey Akman is an associate member of National Sculptor Society NSS, a member of Virginia Equine Artists and is certified through American Academy of Equine Art, Kentucky in 2009.
-She attended Phillip Faraut Portrait/Figure workshop to develop her figure sculpting skills so that she can combine her equine art with the human figure.
-Her art displays at the National Sculptor Society, Fairfax Art League -Village Gallery, Turkish Cultural Foundation, and Saatchi online's websites.
-She teaches sculpting workshops at Artists in Middleburg, Middleburg, VA and recently at the Fairfax Art League.
+Goksin Carey Akman is an associate member of the National Sculptor Society NSS, a member of Virginia Equine Artists and is certified through the American Academy of Equine Art.
+Her art displays at the National Sculptor Society, Fairfax Art League -Village Gallery and Saatchi online's websites.
+Her commissioned bronze 6’ fox sculpture Is located In the Middleburg Community Center Plaza.

 Maureen Storey, Secretary